Exploring Authentic Self Care

-Authentic self-care allows each of us to take up space.
-To have needs, wants, and desires.
+And it allows each of us to take up space and to have needs, wants, and desires.
 To be fully human and perfectly imperfect.
 And to live free from shame in the face of it all.

-May you, today, offer yourself authentic self-care.
-May you take the time you need and notice how it allows you to begin again.
+So, may you, today, offer yourself authentic self care.
+And may you take the time you need and notice how it allows you to begin again.